FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Background

 \subsection{The notion of strong and weak convergence of SDE solvers}

-Let $Y(t)$ be the exact solution to SDE~\eqref{eqn:sde}, and $\{X_j\}$ be its numerical solution given at times $\{t_j\}$.
-Let $Y_j$ denote $Y(t_j)$.
-A method is said to have a \emph{strong order of convergence} $\gamma$ if there exists a constant $C_1$ such that
+Let $Y(t)$ be the exact solution to SDE~\eqref{eqn:sde}, and $\{X_j\}$ be its numerical solution computed at times $\{t_j\}$.
+A method is said to have a \emph{strong order of convergence} $\gamma$ if there exists a constant $C_1$ such that { for all small enough time steps $\Delta t$}

-In other words, a method has a strong order of convergence $\gamma$, if the expected maximal path-wise error over a fixed time interval $[0,T]$ decays as $O(h^\gamma)$.
+In other words, a method has a strong order of convergence $\gamma$, if the expected maximal path-wise error over a fixed time interval $[0,T]$ decays as $O({ \Delta t}^\gamma)$.